dgroomes/vanilla-kafka/README.md

 See the README in [spring-errors/](spring-errors/).

-### `spring-interfaces/`
+### `spring-barebones/`

-WORK IN PROGRESS

-A basic [Spring Kafka](https://spring.io/projects/spring-kafka) application that demonstrates how to use Spring Kafka by implementing Spring Kafka interfaces instead of using annotations like `KafkaListener`.
+A simple Java program to process messages from a Kafka topic using abstractions from [Spring for Apache Kafka](https://spring.io/projects/spring-kafka).

-See the README in [spring-interfaces/](spring-interfaces/).
+See the README in [spring-barebones/](spring-barebones/).

 ### `utility-scripts/`